Tips to start the conversation with kids about diversity

 There is no perfect way to have this conversation with our kids.
 It will be messy.
 You will make mistakes.
 Children will say unexpected things and ask hard questions.
 It’s okay to be vulnerable.

 That is why I decided to be a part of positive change.
 To be an ally and step up and use my voice to amplify the voices of others.
-My forthcoming book, Little Allies, is a children’s book.
-It’s purpose is to spark conversations with our children about diversity and inclusion.
+My book, Little Allies, is a children’s book designed to spark conversations with our children about diversity and inclusion.
 It’s too late to start talking about diversity and inclusion when people have already grown up and entered the workforce.
 And it’s not too early to start with children as young as five years old.

 Children need tools to help them express what they’re seeing.
 They need parents, caregivers, and educators to talk with them about these candid issues.
 They need to learn it’s okay to see differences, but it’s not okay to treat people differently based on their differences.
 They need to know that racism and sexism exist and that they have the power with their voices to help end it as allies.
 Get your copy and free discussion guide at www.TheLittleAllies.com.